firefly-iii/docs/docs/docs/other-data-importers/install/docker.md

 # Docker

-There are a few ways to use the data importers with Docker.
+There are a few ways to use the Firefly III data importers with Docker.
 There are some *gotchas* when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.

 ## Run as a web server

 This is the easiest way to run any importer.
 Simply use the following run command to launch the importer:

-### Spectre
+### For the Spectre importer

 ```bash
 docker run \